[jie chen's photo]Jie Chen

 Biography

 Jie Chen is a senior research scientist and manager at the MIT-IBM Watson AI Lab, IBM Research.
-He received the B.S. degree in mathematics with honors from Zhejiang University and the Ph.D. degree in computer science from the University of Minnesota.
-His research spans a broad spectrum of disciplines, including machine learning, statistics, scientific computing, and parallel processing, with results published in prestigious journals and conferences in the respective fields.
-His interests include graph-based deep learning, kernel methods, dimension reduction, Gaussian processes, matrix functions, preconditioning, graph partitioning, and tensor approximations.
-He directs research projects that integrate scientific merits with practical values in industry and business, covering sectors including finance, energy, and materials; and supported by various member companies of the lab as well as the U.S. Department of Energy.
-He was a recipient of SIAM Student Paper Prize in 2009, a plenary speaker at the 2017 International Conference on Preconditioning Techniques for Scientific and Industrial Applications, and a recipient of IBM Outstanding Technical Achievement Award in 2018.
+He holds a B.S. degree in mathematics with honors from Zhejiang University and a Ph.D. degree in computer science from the University of Minnesota.
+Dr. Chen's research spans a diverse spectrum of disciplines, encompassing machine learning, statistics, scientific computing, and parallel processing, with his findings routinely published in esteemed journals and conferences across these domains.
+His research interests include graph-based deep learning, kernel methods, dimension reduction, Gaussian processes, matrix functions, preconditioning, graph partitioning, and tensor approximations.
+He leads research endeavors that integrate scientific rigor with practical applicability in industry and business domains, with a particular focus on finance, energy, and materials sectors.
+These initiatives receive support from various member companies of the lab and the U.S. Department of Energy.
+Dr. Chen's contributions have earned him accolades including the SIAM Student Paper Prize and IBM Outstanding Technical Achievement Awards.
+He has also been invited as a plenary speaker at prestigious events such as the International Conference on Preconditioning Techniques for Scientific and Industrial Applications.